kurlare/spark_streaming_demo/README.md

 ### 5. PostgreSQL Tables
 Why don't you go and open up another terminal, because you're gonna need it.
-Once you've installed PostgreSQL and can run `psql` from the command line, get in to PostgreSQL and use the SQL statements in `create_tables.txt` to set up tables with the correct schema.
-This will allow data to be written from Spark Streaming as it comes in.
+Once you've installed PostgreSQL, follow the instructions found in `/scripts/postgres_setup.txt`.
+This will set up a database in PostgreSQL with the correct tables and schemas to allow incoming data to be writtento Spark Streaming.
 You can test the tables with:

 > SELECT * FROM wiki_edits_parsed;
 >